besok/tiny-compiler/README.md

 ### Tiny compiler for Tiny Language

 a compiler for small language based on golang.
-Language - tiny language - tl.
+Language - almost basic : ab
 ---

 #### Syntax